kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

 - Day 37: Adapt your attack path (If localhost blocks you, pivot to your laptop.
 If terminal is confusing, use Notepad.
 The goal is the same.)
 - Day 38: The Night Shift Protocol (Reclaiming a "wasted" day by executing a massive, focused grind late at night instead of giving up)
 - Day 38: The 40-Question Gauntlet (Testing raw recall under extreme sleep deprivation to force the brain to lock data into long-term memory)
+- Day 40: The Redemption Grind (Using guilt over a skipped day to fuel a massive, high-intensity study session instead of quitting)
+- Day 40: Self-Auditing (Honestly admitting when a speedrun took 2 hours and used hints, rather than faking a 30-minute time.
+Real hackers audit themselves.)
+- Day 40: Micro-stepping (Breaking down overwhelming coding tasks into single-line instructions to build confidence and bypass mental blocks)
+- Day 40: Tool Builder vs. Tool User (Understanding *how* tools like Nmap work at the socket level so you can build custom evasion tools instead of just pressing buttons)
+- Day 40: The "Discover, Don't Copy" Protocol (Demanding to write code from scratch and figure out the logic, rather than just filling in blanks provided by AI)

 ---